-I thought I would jump right into some tips on designing a garden, but sometimes that whole design-thing is a bit - or a lot - overwhelming.
+I thought I'd jump right into some tips on designing a garden, but sometimes that whole design-thing is a bit - overwhelming.

 So I decided to put together a page of some steps you can take to get you in the mood.

-Maybe you just want to tidy up, or perhaps rescue a garden you have just acquired - or start from scratch.
+Maybe you just want to tidy up, or maybe rescue a garden you have just acquired - or start from scratch.

 No matter where you start, here are Ten Steps to get your garden from Lousy to Lush.

 Each step might take 10 days, 10 weeks, or even 10 years, depending on your time, energy and budget.
 It is a process and gardeners like me - are never finished.

 So start here if you like and then come back to this page.

 Garden Designs are more than bits of lines on a piece of paper.
 Even though we keep some notes, hen-scratches, photos and tags, it's really important to save them in some sort of organized manner....

 It could be a rough sketch like this one below: